All four, maybe five of them

 Early indications are that the next-gen iPhones are expected to have a smaller TrueDepth camera system in the front.
 This will enable the notch to shrink down even further into the bezel.
 Whether the notch is just smaller or gone completely, that obviously remains to be seen.

 Will they support 5G?

 2020 is primed to be a big year for the rollout of 5G but will the new iPhones support it?
-Probably yes.
+The answer is yes, or at least probably.
+The brand-new iPhone SE doesn’t support 5G, but that’s probably due to the fact that it’s in the body of an iPhone from 2017; plus, Apple likely wanted to keep its price down.
 Analysts suggest that it will.
 Not to mention that Samsung’s flagships do, and Apple certainly wouldn’t want to fall behind.
 That said, recent reports suggest that the coronavirus crisis could delay Apple’s 5G iPhone plans.